zhaoqigood/Learning-And-MakingProgress/Distributed System/FaceRecognition-Website/README.md

      Kebo Duan:   Building the backend of this website, including the AWS lambda function, S3 bucket, DynamoDB, API Gateway.
                   Implement the Face-name pair storage and face recognition in the backend.

-     Qi Zhao:     Building the frontend of this website, including the html static content and javascript dynamic function.
+     Qi Zhao:     Building part of the backend and frontend of this website, including the AWS lambda function, DynamoDB, static webpage content(html) and dynamic function(javascript).
                   Implement the Face-analysis function in the frontend.

 The web URL is:
  http://machine-learning-website.s3-website-us-east-1.amazonaws.com